Air Seoul: History

 Since early 2014, Asiana Airlines had considered launching a second low-cost carrier (LCC) in addition to Air Busan.
 It initially faced difficulties in proceeding with the project because of the Asiana Airlines Flight 214 crash in July 2013.
 Asiana has only a minority 46% stake in Air Busan, while it has a controlling stake in Air Seoul.
 Air Busan is based in Busan, which has allowed other LCCs such as Jin Air and Jeju Air to fill the Seoul market; Air Seoul is based in Seoul.
 The goals of Air Seoul are to strengthen Asiana's competition with other South Korean LCCs and to improve Asiana's performance in certain markets, such as secondary Japanese cities.

 The airline was established on 7 April 2015.
 In June 2016, Air Seoul operated trial flights within South Korea.
 On 5 July 2016, the Ministry of Land, Infrastructure and Transport announced it had granted Air Seoul its air operator's certificate.
 Flights between Seoul–Gimpo and Jeju commenced on 11 July.
 The airline started flights to Japan in October 2016, its first international routes and has since moved to become a purely international airline.

 On 7 November 2016, Air Seoul announced that it had collaborated with Naver WEBTOON to produce a safety video.
 Some of the works featured in this video include Denma, The Sound of Heart, and Noblesse.
 Air Seoul began offering an in-flight magazine entitled Your Seoul to passengers in January 2017.
 The magazine advertises the tourist attractions in the airline's hub city, Seoul.
 In 2018, it carried 1.7 million passengers in 2018, up by 109% from 2017.

 On 21 March 2019, Air Seoul with collaboration of Naver WEBTOON's LICO introduced a new in-flight safety video.
 Air Seoul is the first Korean airline to produce an in-flight safety video based on 3D animation created using LICO's character "Hwang-goo".
 On 7 October 2019, Air Seoul launched an in-flight entertainment service named "Cinema in the Sky'.
 On 16 December 2019, Air Seoul launched a Hanoi – Seoul route.
 The airline has confirmed that Tam Vuong had become an official representative of Air Seoul in Vietnam.

 In 2023, the airline achieved its best-ever performance, with revenue of 310.9 billion won and operating profit of 64.4 billion won.
 Its operating profit margin was also the highest among domestic airlines.

-As a result of merger with Korean Air, the airline, as well as parent company Air Busan will be integrated with Jin Air, Korean Air's subsidiary.
+As a result of Asiana Airlines merger with Korean Air, the airline, as well as Air Busan will be integrated to Jin Air, Korean Air's subsidiary.
+In this result, in August 2026, along with Air Busan signs of official agreement of integration with Jin Air, subsidiary of Korean Air.
+Since the signing, Air Seoul is integrated with Jin Air in 17 March 2027.